defano/wyldcard/README.md

 `showLines`| Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap` | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
 When false, the field will scroll horizontally until a newline is reached.

-### Global Properties
+### HyperCard Properties

 Some properties apply to HyperCard at large (instead of just an individual part).
-The syntax for setting or getting a global property is similar to part properties, sans the `of` clause.
+The syntax for setting or getting a global property is similar to part properties.
 For example:

 ```
 set the itemDelimiter to ","
 get the itemDelimiter
 ```

-This implementation supports only a single global property:
+This implementation supports these HyperCard properties:

 Global Property | Description
 ----------------|---------------
+`lockScreen`    | A boolean value indicating whether or not the screen is locked.
+Reset to false at idle.
+See the "Visual Effects" section for more details.
 `itemDelimiter` | A character or string used to mark the separation between items in a list.
 HyperCard will use this value anywhere it needs to treat a value as a list.
 For example, `set the itemDelimiter to "***" \n get the second item of "item 1***item 2***item 3" -- yeilds 'item 2'`.
 Note that this value has no effect on _point_ or _rectangle_ list items (i.e., when getting or setting the `rect`, `topLeft` or `bottomRight` of a part, the coordinates will always be separated by a comma irrespective of the current `itemDelimiter`).

 ## Chunk Expressions